-However the pulmonary circulation refers to the portion of the cardiovascular system which carries deoxygenated blood away from the heart, towards the alveoli of the lungs to undergo gas exchange, and then returns oxygenated blood back to the heart.
+The lungs have both a bronchial and pulmonary circulation.
+The bronchial circulation supplies O2 and nutrients to meet the lung’s metabolic requirements.
+The pulmonary circulation carries deoxygenated blood away from the heart to the alveoli to undergo gas exchange and returns oxygenated blood back to the heart.

-Overview of the Pulmonary Circulation
+Overview of Pulmonary Circulation

-To promote efficient gas exchange with the alveoli and produce the maximum O2 and CO2 transport capacity the pulmonary capillaries have:
+To promote efficient gas exchange with the alveoli and produce the maximum O2 and CO2 transport capacity, the pulmonary capillaries have:

 Ventilation Perfusion Matching

-For efficient oxygenation of the blood it is important that the ventilation of the alveoli is matched by their perfusion, with an optimal V/Q ratio of 0.8-1.0.
+For efficient oxygenation of the blood, it is important that the ventilation of the alveoli is matched by their perfusion, with an optimal V/Q ratio of 0.8-1.0.

 Formation of Tissue Fluid